-African Moon Tetra (Bathyaethiops caudomaculatus) Fish Species Profile & Care Guide
+African Moon Tetra (Bathyaethiops caudomaculatus) Species Profile & Care Guide

 African Moon Tetras are one of the larger Tetra varieties and are relatively easy to look after.
 They are a peaceful shoaling community fish that seems happiest and looks best when kept in a large group in a spacious tank; therefore, you should keep these fish in groups of 6 or more individuals alongside other peaceful tankmates similar in size.